elizabethdrew/restaurant-review-be/README.md

 The entity layer has three entities that map to the database tables: **`RestaurantEntity`**, **`ReviewEntity`**, and **`UserEntity`**.
 The repository layer has three repositories: **`RestaurantRepository`**, **`ReviewRepository`**, and **`UserRepository`**, which provide methods for basic CRUD operations on its corresponding entity.

 The service layer has three services: **`RestaurantService`**, **`ReviewService`**, and **`UserService`**, which interact with the repository layer to retrieve and manipulate data from the database.
 The controller layer has three controllers: **`RestaurantController`**, **`ReviewController`**, and **`UserController`**, which expose RESTful endpoints for clients to interact with the app.

+In addition to these layers, the application also has an auth package, which contains classes related to authentication and authorization.
+This package includes the AuthenticationController, AuthenticationRequest, AuthenticationResponse, AuthenticationService, JwtAuthenticationFilter, and JwtService classes for handling user authentication and JWT token generation, validation, and extraction.

 Finally, the mapper layer provides mapping between entities and DTOs, used by the controller layer.
 The app is structured so that the client makes requests to the controller layer, which delegates to the service layer to perform business logic.
 The service layer interacts with the repository layer to perform CRUD operations on the database.
 The entities and DTOs are used by the controller and mapper layers to represent data.